DevExpress-Examples/blazor-dxgrid-select-all-rows-in-a-group/README.md

 * We do not recommend that you use this technique when the Grid is bound to a large dataset.
 * To support data editing, the example implements the `InvalidateGroupDataItemsCache` method that clears cached data.
 Call the method in the [EditModelSaving](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.EditModelSaving) and [DataItemDeleting](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.DataItemDeleting) event handlers once you saved changes to the data source.
+* This example groups Grid data by the date and time of `DateTime` values, so rows with the same date but different times may appear in separate groups

 ## Overview